 - A maximum of 10 hours of the 20 hours may be earned by completing a relevant 3 academic credit hour college course with a grade of “C” or better.

-- A maximum of 5 hours may be earned by completing in-service projects.
-Beginning January 1, 2018, PTCB will no longer accept what is known as ‘in-service’ continuing education (CE) hours.
+- Beginning January 1, 2018, PTCB no longer accepts what is known as ‘in-service’ continuing education (CE) hours.
 More information can be found here.

 - Records of CE hours earned during each recertification period must be maintained for at least 1 year after the certification cycle ends.